Fractures - Hand

 • All finger amputations should be referred urgently to Plastic Surgery.

-• Irrigate stump with saline and cover with saline soaked gauze.
+• Irrigate stump with sodium chloride 0.9% and cover with sodium chloride 0.9% soaked gauze.

-• Irrigate amputated part with saline, wrap in saline soaked gauze, place in watertight plastic bag, and place closed bag in an ice slurry.
+• Irrigate amputated part with sodium chloride 0.9%, wrap in sodium chloride 0.9% soaked gauze, place in a watertight plastic bag, and place the closed bag in an ice slurry.

 • Treat as an open fracture (nil by mouth, intravenous antibiotics, tetanus booster if required).